Ronald Gene Simmons: Simmons' abusive control and the threat of the family's growing resistance

 In New Mexico, Simmons exerted complete control over his family, subjecting them to relentless abuse—primarily verbal, but at times physical.
 He first struck his wife in front of their children in 1978.
-After school and on weekends, the kids mainly went around and found rocks—they were building a stone wall around the property.
+After school and on weekends, the kids mostly went out and collected rocks as they built a stone wall around the property.
 The eldest daughter, Sheila, endured the worst of it, suffering sexual abuse at his hands.

 According to attorney John Harris, when the family fled New Mexico, Simmons became a fugitive with a felony warrant hanging over him.
 Unbeknownst to him, New Mexico had ceased pursuing that warrant, and the case became inactive in 1982.
-Simmons remained convinced that there was still an active warrant out for his arrest.
+Simmons remained convinced that an active warrant for his arrest was still outstanding.
 As a result, his grip on the family tightened, and the abuse escalated.
 Financial struggles and personal failures deepened his obsessions, pushing him further into isolation and tightening his oppressive control over those trapped under his rule.

-Simmons confided to Harris that he was concerned that his wife might divorce him and that would be the end of everything with his record (the incest charges).
-He had a lot of debt and had quit his remaining part-time job.
+Simmons confided to Harris that he was concerned that his wife might divorce him, and that would be the end of everything with his record (the incest charges).
+He had substantial debt and had quit his remaining part-time job.
 Becky had a lump in her breast that compounded his worries.

-Simmons kept a tight rein on his family, according to schoolmates, particularly his wife and 17-year-old daughter.
+According to his children's schoolmates, Simmons kept a tight rein on his family, especially his wife and 17-year-old daughter.
 While the children were all talented in school, they were intensely shy and reluctant to discuss family life.
+In two letters that Lorreta managed to get out to a friend, Karen Warnick, she said she was depressed by her home life and limited access to friends.
+She wrote, "My dad hates me, says I'm not good enough, yet claims I'm conceited.
+And you can't talk to my mom about anything, she doesn't understand."
+Loretta asked her friend to come visit, that Loretta's parents wouldn't mind, and provided directions to the house.

-According to family acquaintance Janet Mayhew, the children had a strained relationship with their father and preferred his absence.
-“They didn’t like him at all,” she said.
-The children reportedly had hideouts on the Simmons property to avoid him when he was home.
-Jennifer Mayhew noted they favored the periods when he worked two jobs, with their mother remarking they’d be content if he worked “seven days a week, 24 hours a day.”
+According to family acquaintance Linda Mayhew, the children had a strained relationship with their father and preferred his absence.
+"They didn't like him at all," she said, and that the children had hideouts on the Simmons property to avoid him when he was home.
+Linda's daughter, Jennifer, noted that the children favored the periods when he worked two jobs, and their mother remarked that they'd be content if he worked "seven days a week, 24 hours a day."
+Mrs. Mayhew sometimes visited with Becky at the Simmons home while Mr. Simmons was at work and their children played outside, but said she was not close to Mrs. Simmons, who was never allowed to visit anyone.
+Jennifer only spent the night there twice and didn't enjoy either visit because of Simmons' strict rules about keeping quiet.
+She said that none of the kids liked him.